Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Characteristics of Stuttered Speech

 \section{Characteristics of Stuttered Speech}

 Most brain scan studies show that, during fluent speech and silent rest, there is no difference in cerebral activity between PWS and normal fluent speakers~\cite{ingham1996functional}.
 However, during stuttering, there is a dramatic change in cerebral activity.
-The right-hemisphere areas which are normally not active during normal speech becomes active, and the left-hemisphere areas, which are active during normal speech becomes less active~\cite{ingham1996functional,kehoe2006speech}.
+The right-hemisphere areas which are normally not active during normal speech become active, and the left-hemisphere areas, which are active during normal speech become less active~\cite{ingham1996functional,kehoe2006speech}.
 It has also been found that there is under-activity in the central auditory processing area.
-In 1997, a study by~\citet{kehoe2006speech}, suggests that adult PWS have an inability to integrate somatic and auditory processing.
-A brain study by~\citet{foundas2001anomalous} found that PWS have rightward asymmetry in planum temporale (PT), i.e, their right PT is larger than their left PT, on the contrary, normal people's PT is larger in the left side of their brains.
+In 1997, a study by Kehoe \emph{et al}~\cite{kehoe2006speech}, suggests that adult PWS have an inability to integrate somatic and auditory processing.
+A brain study by Foundas \emph{et al}~\cite{foundas2001anomalous} found that PWS has rightward asymmetry in planum temporale (PT), i.e, their right PT is larger than their left PT, on the contrary, normal people's PT is larger in the left side of their brains.
 Studies based on motor data have been carried out about stuttering.
-The PWS also show over-activity in the speech motor control area~\cite{kehoe2006speech}, in particular in the \emph{left caudate nucleus} area. \citet{conture1977laryngeal,conture1985laryngeal} observe inappropriate vocal folds abductions and adductions which lead to anarchic openings and closure of the glottis.
-Concerning the supraglottic level, \citet{wingate1969stuttering} hypothesizes that stuttering is not a trouble dealing with sound production but a coarticulation trouble.
-He theorizes that disfluencies occur during a fault line, which corresponds to the interval when muscular activity due to a sound which have been produced is going off and muscular movements for the following sound is going on.
-However in a recent study, \citet{didirkova2020two} show, thanks to EMA data, that stuttering is not a coarticulation trouble.
+The PWS also shows over-activity in the speech motor control area~\cite{smith2017stuttering, kehoe2006speech}, in particular in the \emph{left caudate nucleus} area.
+Conture \emph{et al} \cite{conture1977laryngeal,conture1985laryngeal} observe inappropriate vocal folds abductions and adductions which lead to anarchic openings and closure of the glottis.
+Concerning the supraglottic level, Wingate \emph{et al}~\cite{wingate1969stuttering} hypothesizes that stuttering is not a sound production problem but a coarticulation one.
+He theorizes that disfluencies occur during a fault line, which corresponds to the interval when muscular activity due to a sound that has been produced is going off and muscular movements for the following sound are going on.
+However in a recent study, Didirková and Hirsch~\cite{didirkova2020two} show, thanks to EMA data, that stuttering is not a coarticulation trouble.
 They found correct coarticulatory patterns in the fluent and stuttered utterances.
 Furthermore, another study based on articulatory observation, notes that stuttered disfluencies and non-pathological disfluencies do have common characteristics.
 However, stuttered disfluencies and non-pathological disfluencies produced by PWS present some particularities, mainly in terms of retention and anticipation, and the presence of spasmodic movements~\cite{didirkova2020articulatory}.
-PWS tend to develop strategies allowing them to avoid sounds or words which can result in a disfluency; such strategies consist in using paraphrases or synonyms instead of the problematic segment \cite{ward2008stuttering}.
+PWS tend to develop strategies allowing them to avoid sounds or words which can result in disfluency; such strategies consist in using paraphrases or synonyms instead of the problematic segment \cite{ward2008stuttering}.